scoulomb/home-assistant/2025-new-gen-setup/slzb/slzb-advanced/zigbee-ZS06-and-UFO-R11.md

 Click outside the text box to trigger the IR signal.
 Confirm the Atoll receiver responds (e.g., mutes or powers on).

-## 🧪 Step 4: Use the HA Dashboard to Capture Codes as alternative of Zigbee2Mqtt to learn IR code (step 2) and test it (step 4)
+## 🧪 Step 4: Use the HA Dashboard as an Alternative to Learn & Test IR Codes

 On your Home Assistant dashboard: